-To avoid automobile warranty and insurance scams, note the differences between a manufacturer’s warranty and a third-party service contract.
+To avoid car warranty scams, note the differences between a manufacturer’s warranty and a third-party service contract.
 And to avoid car insurance scams, make sure the agent, the company and the policy are real.

 New cars come with manufacturer’s warranties, usually for three years.
 A few automakers offer four or five years, or even more.
 Once your warranty is up, however, you’re on your own.
 Unless you buy an extended warranty.
 Some manufacturers offer them.
 It can also be what’s called a third-party warranty.
-The latter is more correctly referred to as service contracts.
-That’s because they don’t meet the technical definition of a warranty.
-But people like to call them warranties anyway.
+The latter is more correctly referred to as a service contract.
+That’s because it doesn’t meet the technical definition of a warranty.
 Basically, these sorts of plans are offered by companies that are not at all connected to your car’s manufacturer.
 But they agree to pay for repairs to your car in exchange for a monthly or annual fee.
 Or so you think.
-Unfortunately, many of these plans are automobile warranty and insurance scams.
+Unfortunately, many of these plans are car warranty scams and car insurance scams.

 Your car is one of the most expensive investments you will ever make.
 Possibly second only to your house.
 And of course, cars break down.
 That’s something you can expect to happen more and more the older they get.
 Car repairs can be very expensive as well as extremely aggravating and nerve-wracking.
 So whether for peace of mind or to avoid potential expense, many people seek out extended protection and insurance plans.